DGFSproj/DGFS-BE-Solver/README.md

-### 2D/3D-3V Flux-reconstructed Discontinuous Galerkin Fast Spectral (DGFS)
+### 2D/3V Flux-reconstructed Discontinuous Galerkin Fast Spectral (DGFS)
 is an open-source software code for solving single/multi-species Boltzmann equation and related kinetic models for gas flows.
 It is designed for CUDA-enabled GPUs and applies the high-order flux-reconstructed discontinuous Galerkin schemes.
+The primary codebase for the DGFS has been originally developed by Dr. Shashank Jaiswall as part of his PhD dissertation research supported under the NSF award "CDS&E: DEterministic Evaluation of Kinetic Boltzmann equation with Spectral H/p/v Accuracy".

+The 2D/3VBotzmann equation for gas flows describes the evolution of the gas molecular velocity distribution function $$f=f(t, vec{x},\vec{v})$$:

 The collision integral calculations use two methodologies:
 * the explicit fast spectral schemes for full Boltzmann **[Gamba 2017, Jaiswal 2019a, Jaiswal 2019b]**.
 The method applies to general collision kernels, and the results can be "directly" compared with the DSMC without need of any recalibration or parametric fitting.